MunirAbobaker/swarm/README.md

 ## Requirements

 - Ollama installed on your PC or access to any other service that provides LLM (Large Language Model) access.
-- You only need the URL for the LLM service (which you want to provide to the `getOpenAIClient` function getOpenAICleint as base_url).
+- You only need the URL for the LLM service (which you want to provide to the `ollamaCllient.py` file getOpenAICleint as base_url).

 ## Setup Instructions